DDriggs00/mavlinkinterface/Documentation/Active/armRelease.md

 # armRelease( percent \<optional> )
 Open the grabber arm by *percent*%

-## Arguments
+## Parameters
 percent (integer, optional):
-: An integer from 1 to 100 representing the amount, as a percentage of the whole distance, the arm should close
+> An integer from 1 to 100 representing the amount, as a percentage of the whole distance, the arm should close

 ## Return Values
 Returns a string.